mdn/kuma/docs/development.rst

-    docker-compose exec web bash     # Start an interactive shell docker-compose logs web          # View logs from the web container docker-compose logs -f           # Continuously view logs from all containers docker-compose restart seb       # Force a container to reload docker-compose stop              # Shutdown the containers
+    docker-compose exec web bash     # Start an interactive shell docker-compose logs web          # View logs from the web container docker-compose logs -f           # Continuously view logs from all containers docker-compose restart web       # Force a container to reload docker-compose stop              # Shutdown the containers
     docker-compose up -d             # Start the containers docker-compose rm                # Destroy the containers